 End the day with craft beer and live music

-Once the sun has set, it’s time to take a peek at Quebec City’s best restaurants, pubs, and clubs to enjoy a nice dinner and some of the city’s best craft beers and cocktails.
+Once the sun has set, it’s time to take a peek at Quebec City’s best restaurants, pubs, and clubs.
+End your Quebec City travel plan enjoying a nice dinner and the city’s best craft beers and cocktails.
 Look around.
-You’ll find plenty to do.
+You’ll find plenty to do to finish off your tour of Quebec City in one day.

-Nightlife options in the city includes jazz clubs, symphonies, theatres, and opera houses.
-There are also micro-breweries, fine-dining restaurants, and nightclubs on offer across the city, from the banks of St Lawrence to Rue Saint-Jean and Old Town.
+Nightlife options in Quebec City include jazz clubs, symphonies, theatres, and opera houses.
+There are also micro-breweries, fine-dining restaurants, and nightclubs on offer across the city.
+They stretch from the banks of St Lawrence to Rue Saint-Jean and Old Town.

 Swap in for some indoor fun